artsandmetaphysics/goodlifeodyssey/essays-wip/justice.md

   A meandering contemplation of justice
 ---

 If everyone was perfect, we would not need justice.
-Thus justice is distinguished from a moral code; justice exists independently as a mean of addressing failures to follow a moral code.
+Thus justice is distinguished from a moral code; justice exists independently as a means of addressing failures to follow a moral code.

 There seems to be two levels of justice.
 The current system, and the underlying ideal.